Our Ministers and Staff

 Matt’s academic journey began with a fascination for patterns in mathematics and music, and eventually to scholarly work in the ancient world.
 His scholarly work explores the complex relationships between holiness, space, death, and mental health.
 In addition to a PhD from Harvard University, he also holds an M.Div. from Princeton Theological Seminary, and studied for two years at the Hebrew University of Jerusalem.

 In his personal life, Matt shares his love of food and hospitality with his wife, the Reverend Rachael Pettengill-Rasure, an Episcopal priest in Milton, MA.
 Together, they are the parents of two children, Jack and Maggie.
-When not at work, Matt enjoys cooking, listening to Ingrid St-Pierre and Kristian Bezuidenhout, trying to keep fit, and sailing.
+When not at work, Matt enjoys cooking, trying to keep fit, and sailing.

 Fernando Michelin (He/Him)